Individual pathology is a term used to refer to

 Journal International Journal of Mental Health and Addiction Publisher Springer New York.

-Pant-Legs and Pathology: The Marriage of Individual and
+Pant-Legs and Pathology: The Marriage of

 Journal Contemporary Family Therapy - Publisher Springer Netherlands

 Bowen family systems theory suggests that individuals who report high levels of individual

 pathology will also report having been raised in families characterized by high conflict

 and low adaptability.
 Combining individual and family assessment measures, or using one